Skip to content

 Is Texas tap water safe to drink?

-Most Texas public water systems meet federal and state safety standards set by the EPA and TCEQ.
-Documented regional concerns include hardness, arsenic in some groundwater, and PFAS detections in certain systems, so checking your utility's annual Consumer Confidence Report for your specific address is recommended.
+For most people, yes - Texas public systems meet the federal and state safety standards set by the EPA and TCEQ, so you can drink the tap.
+The regional things to be aware of are hardness, arsenic in some groundwater, and PFAS detections in certain systems.
+Because Texas varies so much by utility, the single most useful step is checking your annual Consumer Confidence Report (your utility's water-quality summary) for your specific address.

 Why is Texas water so hard?

-Much of Texas draws on limestone and mineral-rich aquifers that dissolve calcium and magnesium into the water.
-According to hardness data, many Texas cities rank well above the US average, which causes scale on fixtures and appliances even though hardness itself is not a health risk.
+It's the geology - much of Texas draws on limestone and mineral-rich aquifers that dissolve calcium and magnesium into the water, and that's what hardness is.
+According to hardness data, many Texas cities rank well above the US average.
+What that means for you is scale on fixtures and appliances and spotty glassware, not a health risk - so a softener here is about convenience, not safety.

 Should I worry about arsenic in Texas water?